justin-h-im/cs100FinalProject/README.md

 1. Does moving that piece put the opponent in check?

 ### User Interface Specifications
+## Navigation Diagram
+The Menu Screen presents the user with three options.
+They may begin the game, review the game manual, or quit the game.
+The Select Piece Screen is the same for both users.
+The user is prompted to choose the location of the piece that they want to move.
+The Move Piece Screen is also the same for both users.
+The user is prompted to choose the new location of the piece that they want to move.
+The Combat Scenario Screen activates based on whether or not the new location is occupyed by an opposing piece.
+The screen features the white piece on the left and the black piece on the right, with their healthbars listed underneath each piece.
+The Combat Move Screens are the same for both users, appearing based on alternating turns.
+The screen lists possible moves that the user can take to deal damage to the opposing piece.
+The screen then changes for the opposing player, since the fighting pieces may have differing movesets.
+The Game Over Screen presents the user with a "GAME OVER" message.
+Underneath, there is a statment that declares victory to the winning player.
 ![CombatChessUIRoutine](https://github.com/cs100/final-project-mhsie026-jim023-anels048-vselv001/assets/93964548/e9ac340d-1acb-4b75-a162-2756cbaa4cb1)
+## Screen Layouts
+Menu:
+Select Piece:
+Move Piece:
+Combat Scenario:
+Combat Move:
+Game Over:

 ### UML Diagram
 ![CS100FinalProject drawio (3)](https://github.com/cs100/final-project-mhsie026-jim023-anels048-vselv001/assets/147112330/014a7bf7-30c2-4827-9dac-a8d1599fa716)